huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

 \end{array}\right]
 $$

-where $[X', Y', Z', 1]^T$ is the current position of a point $[X, Y, Z, 1]^T$ at current frame.
+where $[X', Y', Z', 1]^T$ is the current position of a point $[X, Y, Z, 1]^T$ at the current frame.

-We assume that the movement of object between 2 frames is really small, the approximation below is true:
+We assume that the movement of the object between 2 frames is really small, the approximation below is true:

 $$\operatorname{exp}(\hat{\xi}) = \mathbb{I}_{4\times4} + \hat{\xi}$$